Quareal/All-Domain-TLD/README.md

-# All Domain TLD's
+# All Top Level Domain

 TLD count:	647

-This list contains all the TLDs (Top Level Domain) based on the official list from the ICAN and a backup from ORSN.
+This list contains all the TLDs based on the official list from the ICAN and a backup from ORSN.

 It simply compiles the available lists.